spineo/RGButterflyDocs/Programming.md

 One of the first tasks was to integrate into the development process Issue tracking. __This is something I would highly recommend for any medium to large project__.
 Though in the past I have used many commercial/open source issue tracking systems any of which would do the trick in multi-user environments, I felt that using such a system for this one-man project was overkill.
 The system I came up with uses a simple but effective Excel Spreadsheet with five sheets named _Active_, _Pre-Release_, _Post-Release_, _Completed_, and _Next Release_.

 For each sheet I included six columns:
-* __Task ID__: A numeric id prefixed by _F_ (Feature) or _B_ (Bug)
+* __Task ID__: A numeric id prefixed by _F_ (Feature) or _B_ (Bug) (the Task ID should also be reference in the Git commits)
 * __Component__: Structural or functional component(s) the Feature or Bug affects
 * __Description__: Brief description of the problem
 * __Status__: Completions Status (i.e., PEND, IN PROG, DONE, or ABAND)
-* __Priority__: Work priority starting at 20 with 1 assigned to DONE/ABAND (sheets are sorted by this column ensuring that high priority items bubble to the top and DONE/ABAND ones to the bottom)
+* __Priority__: Work priority starting at 20 with 1 assigned to DONE/ABAND (sheets are _desc_ sorted by this column ensuring that high priority items bubble to the top and DONE/ABAND ones to the bottom)
 * __Comments__: Additional comments such as completion status or references

 The workflow is simple: New issues are generally added to the _Active_ sheet and DONE/ABAND ones get transferred to _Completed_.
 Issues tied to the Pre/Post-Release time-frames or slated for a future release get moved to the appropritate sheet or added directly to those sheets.
-To enhance readability selected rows can also be color coded (i.e., yellow IN PROG and gray DONE/ABAND).
+To enhance readability selected rows are also color coded (i.e., yellow IN PROG and gray DONE/ABAND).

 ### App Design